Regular gifts to Somerville change lives and shape the College’s future.

 (Somerville College Report, 1976).

-Members of the Cedar Circle will be contacted shortly with an invitation to our inaugural summer garden party and further details regarding membership and opportunities to visit the College.
+Those who commit to a regular gift become members automatically and they will be sent our Cedar Circle pin badge.
+Members of the Cedar Circle will also be contacted with exclusive invitations to bespoke events and further details regarding membership and opportunities to visit the College.